Midwifery isn’t a profession for the faint of heart

 It takes hours, sometimes days to bring life into this world the natural way.
 Furthermore, in some states, midwives are still fighting to gain the legal rights of other medical professionals and the collaborative relationships with doctors and hospitals that they need to practice safely.

-For those with a passion for midwifery, these barriers are overshadowed by the honor of working with mothers and babies before, during, and right after birth.
-Midwives have a unique opportunity to form trusting relationships with the women they work with, lending them confidence, wisdom, and the space to give birth in their own way surrounded by the people they love.
+For those with a passion for midwifery, these barriers are overshadowed by the honor of working with families before, during, and right after birth.
+Midwives have a unique opportunity to form trusting relationships with the people they work with, lending them confidence, wisdom, and the space to give birth in their own way surrounded by the people they love.

 Who are Certified Professional Midwives?